Build Automation Systems That Don't Break at 2 AM

 - When Airtable goes down: Everything after module 9 fails

 Amazon has circuit breakers for this.
-Your 57-module workflow doesn't.
+Netflix built an entire chaos engineering practice around it.
+Your 57-module workflow has neither.

 Automation thinking: